PinkD/WaveParser/README.md

 ## Wave file format

-You can look up the standard of the midi file format [here](http://soundfile.sapp.org/doc/WaveFormat/)
+You can look up the standard of the wave file format [here](http://soundfile.sapp.org/doc/WaveFormat/)

 ## play